Philanthropy at Saddleback Mountain

 Saddleback House – Workforce Housing for Rangeley

 With both private and shared rooms, common kitchen areas, as well as ski-in/ski-out or bike-in/bike-out trailside living, Saddleback House is designed to attract and retain staff who might work on Saddleback Mountain during the winter and at local restaurants, retail shops, and other local businesses during the summer.
-The goal is to make Rangeley, Maine, with its stunning natural scenery, rugged mountains, world-renowned waterways, plentiful jobs, and down-to-earth, hard-working people a national destination for those who want to live and work in this remarkable community.
-Learn more.
+The goal is to make Rangeley, Maine, with its stunning natural scenery, rugged mountains, and world-renowned waterways, a national destination for those who want to live and work in this remarkable community.

 Greater Rangeley Staffing Center